 This GoldenPass Express service will be providing a direct rail link on the incredible journey between Montreux and Interlaken.

-The new service now scheduled to being in summer 2022 will remove the need to make connections at Zweissimen station when travelling between Lake Geneva and the central area of the Bernese-Oberland.
+The new service which is now commencing on December 11th 2022 will remove the need to make connections at Zweissimen station when travelling between Lake Geneva and the central area of the Bernese-Oberland.